 The write up on the Smith Falls, Ontario show refers to the previous year as a comparison.
 This is only true from the fox standpoint.
 There were no mink competitions until this particular show.
 We quote from the November 1940 issue of the Canadian Silver Fox and Fur.

 "Exhibitors came from as far as old Chelsea, Quebec and Toronto, Ontario to Smith Falls, on November 1st and 2nd, to make the show a grand success.
 Thirty-six mink exhibitors had two hundred and two animals entered while eleven fox breeders exhibited seventy-nine.
 Figures show a substantial increase over last year, and all parties agreed that the quality of the entries showed real improvement.
-Due to the fact that many of the mink were not prime, a number of promising individuals, accord-ing to the judges, received placings lower than they would have, had they been further on.
+Because many of the mink were not prime, several promising individuals, according to the judges, received placings lower than they would have, had they been further on.

 The first prize adult male was judged the champion of the show with the first young male reserve.